-Both the Panasonic S1 and S1R are the new mirrorless full frame cameras from Panasonic which should be available from March 2019 with some very tasty features which include hi resolution modes, HDR and many pro features.
-The Lumix S1R is aimed at the professional with a 47 megapixel sensor and the S1 having a 24 megapixel sensor.
+Both the Panasonic Lumix S1 and S1R are the new mirrorless full-frame cameras from Panasonic which should be available from March 2019 with some very tasty features which include high resolution modes, HDR and many pro features.
+The Lumix S1R is aimed at the professional with a 47-megapixel sensor and the S1 has a 24-megapixel sensor.

 Both cameras will be capable performers, but there may be features people have missed which could improve your workflow for both stills and video.
 This guide will go over some of these features which may tip the balance to buying into one of these camera bodies once released.

 A new graphical interface and menu makes it easier to set up the camera and a more visual way to see quickly what buttons and dials control what features.
 Everything has been made more logical and intuitive, definitely speeding up setup and changes.
 There’s also a new quick menu which can be easily customised into two modes where you can stick whatever menu items you want in each.